Baby Carrier SafetyPosted by Laurel McCarthy | 12.01.2013

 9. Use Common Sense.
 This list does not, and cannot possibly include warnings about all the possible silly things a person might absent-mindedly do!

-Used with permission from www.mamatoto.org
+Used with permission and modified from www.mamatoto.org